PowerDNS/pdns/pdns/recursordist/docs/lua-scripting/hooks.rst

       The ``proxyprotocolvalues`` parameter was added.

-    The ``gettag`` function is invoked when the Recursor attempts to discover in which packetcache an answer is available.
+    The :func:`gettag` function is invoked when :program:`Recursor` attempts to discover in which packetcache an answer is available.

-    This function must return an integer, which is the tag number of the packetcache.
+    This function must return an unsigned 32-bit integer, which is the tag number of the packetcache.
+    The tag is used to partition the packet cache.
+The default tag (when :func:`gettag` is not defined) is zero.
+    If :func:`gettag` throws an exception, the zero tag is used.

-    In addition to this integer, this function can return a table of policy tags.
+    In addition to the tag, this function can return a table of policy tags and a few more values to be passed to the resolving process.
     The resulting tag number can be accessed via :attr:`dq.tag <DNSQuestion.tag>` in the :func:`preresolve` hook, and the policy tags via :meth:`dq:getPolicyTags() <DNSQuestion:getPolicyTags>` in every hook.

     .. versionadded:: 4.1.0